lovebes/forestry-coram-software/content/blog/endpoint.broadcast-versus-pubsub.broadcast.md

 You have to do the following.

 1. First, subscribe.
 For the sake of discussion let's say you have this setup for your LiveView page, listening in on this topic.
-Hence using ChefshopWeb.Endpoint here:
+Hence using MyAppWeb.Endpoint here:

-             ChefshopWeb.Endpoint.subscribe("delivery_slots:1")
+             MyAppWeb.Endpoint.subscribe("delivery_slots:1")

 Note for doing the same thing in Phoenix.PubSub, this is the way:

-              Phoenix.PubSub.subscribe(Chefshop.PubSub, "delivery_slots:1")
+              Phoenix.PubSub.subscribe(MyApp.PubSub, "delivery_slots:1")

 2\.
 If this is how it's broadcasted in MyAppWeb.Endpoint.Broadcast: